lazycuh/angular-notification/README.md

   content: string;

   /**
    * The optional theme for the floating box.
-Default is `Theme.LIGHT`.
+Default is `light`.
    */
   theme?: Theme;
 }